wp-plugins/wysiwyg-widgets/readme.txt

 * Insert media like images or video into your widgets
 * Create stunning widget content without having to know any HTML
 * Create easy lists in your widgets
-* Use WP Links to easily link to any of your pages or posts from a widget
+* Use WP Links dialog to easily link to any of your pages or posts from a widget

 **More info:**